 - Lifespan – 12 to 16 years

-Their characteristic walk is more of a sway, lending itself to be reminiscent of the Indian Black Leopard.
+Their characteristic walk is more of a sway, lending itself to being reminiscent of the Indian Black Leopard.

 Bombay Cat Personality

 The Bombay isn’t a “looks only” feline.
 The personality of this cat is warm, loving, and friendly.
-It gets on well with other pets, as long as they understand that he’s “top cat.”
+It gets along well with other pets, as long as they understand that he’s “top cat.”

-You can expect to find this feline hogging the warmest spots in the home, including snuggling under the covers at night with his favorite human.
+You can expect to find these feline hogg hypoallergenic spots in the home, including snuggling under the covers at night with his favorite human.

-This breed does not do well when left alone and must be a part of a loving, pet-orientated household.
-As devoted pet parents would we really want it any other way?
+This breed does not do well when left alone and must be a part of a loving, pet-oriented household.
+As devoted pet parents, would we really want it any other way?

 Did you know the Bombay cat is also nicknamed the “Velcro Kitty?”
 This is because it likes to stick close to its special human.